 Every destination has its own specialities, many of them great.

-Given the impossibility of listing them all, I've highlighted a few of my own favorites, just to make you hungry (and myself in the process).
+Given the impossibility of listing them all, I've highlighted a few of my own favorite types of culinary tourism, just to make you hungry (and myself in the process).

 One of the most common foodie finds will be a restaurant - big or small, modest or luxurious, street stall or in luxurious surroundings.